clairenyz/301Project/README.md

 # 301Project

+### Project Description

+Our project is to test which model architecture produces the best results of flower recognition using Oxford 102 dataset.
+There are more than 250,000 known species of flowering plants classified into about 350 families.
+A wide range of various applications including content-based image retrieval for flower representation and indexing, plants monitoring systems, floriculture industry, live plant identification and educational resources on flower taxonomy depend on successful flower classification.

+### Repository and Code structure

+This repository contains multiple google colab notebooks and their result png Final_301_Project_Mobilenet.ipynb (contain before and after fine-tuning models) Final_301_Project_RESNET.ipynb  (contain before and after fine-tuning models) Final_301_Project_VGG.ipynb  (contain before and after fine-tuning models) Mobilenet.png (graph of result accuracy and loss) Resnet.png (graph of result accuracy and loss) VGG16.png (graph of result accuracy and loss)

+### Example commands to execute the code
+Our code is initiated in Google Colab.
+In order to execute the code, please download the data folder in https://www.kaggle.com/datasets/nunenuh/pytorch-challange-flower-dataset, upload it to drive, and mount in colab.
+It will work fine.

+### Results

 |       |  Not tuned | Fine-tuned
 | ----------- | ----------- |-----------
 | Mobilenets      | High accuracy (overfitting?)       |Accuracy drop a bit
 |  Resnet50   | Slow; Low accuracy      |Fast; Lower accuracy
 |VGG16|Slow; Low accuracy      |Fast; Higher accuracy